 - Completed/signed application form.

 - Nonrefundable \$50 application fee.

 - Official transcripts from all post-secondary colleges or universities attended.
 This includes transcripts from part-time study and from institutions that have awarded the applicant a bachelor's, master's, or doctoral degree or an advanced certificate.
 Students who fail to submit the final degree posted transcript will not be permitted to register.

-- Applicants who hold degrees or have earned credits from non-U.S. institutions must have a courseby-course evaluation of their academic records done by a recognized evaluation services agency before they can be considered for admission to a degree program.
+- Applicants who hold degrees or have earned credits from non-U.S. institutions must have a course-by-course evaluation of their academic records done by a recognized evaluation services agency before they can be considered for admission to a degree program.
 Loyola recommends World Education Services, Inc. (www.wes.org).

-- Personal statement.
+- · Personal statement.

 - Resume or curriculum vita.

 - TOEFL score report is required only if English is not the applicant's native language or if the applicant has not completed a degree program taught in English.
 An official TOEFL score report cannot be more than two years old.
 Official scores must be sent directly from the Educational Testing Service.
-Loyola's institution code is 5370. - Many programs require standardized tests such as the GRE, GMAT, and PRAXIS.
+Loyola's institution code is 5370. - Many programs require standardized tests such as the GRE, GMAT, and Praxis.
+Refer to individual program application inventories for specifics. - Many programs require professional/academic letters of recommendation.
 Refer to individual program application inventories for specifics.